LeeLarcombe/sqlite-tutorial/SQLite tutorial.md

 ---
 ### Part 3.
 Basic Selections

-If everything went wrong in the previous sections, you can download a pre-made version of the database here: [database download](http://materials.nexastem.com/sqlite/practical.db)

 The benefit of using SQL is not the ability to just store information in a database but to be able to query the data in ways that help you gain insight into either what data you have, or the relationships between data.